ImmoweltHH/jest-preset-node/README.md

 }
 ```

+## Contributing
+See the `CONTRIBUTING.md` file at the root of the repository.

-## License
+## Licensing
-See the LICENSE file at the root of the repository.
+See the `LICENSE` file at the root of the repository.